 First of all, you need to make a formal application to participate in the program.
 This is an important step which requires you to think about your goals as a participant and clearly articulate them in your application.

-We tell unsuccessful applicants as soon as possible that they have not made the shortlist but on occasion with holidays etc you may experience a delay in moving from provisional shortlist to Mentor preliminary introduction and request your patience and understanding during this period.
+We tell unsuccessful applicants as soon as possible that they have not made the shortlist but on occasion you may experience a delay in moving from provisional shortlist to being scheduled into a mobilisation workshop and request your patience and understanding during this period.
 Our volunteers have hundreds of applicants to support at this time and cannot always respond immediately to requests for updates, indeed time taken responding to multiple messages can prevent cases being progressed as intended.